Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 </details>
 &nbsp;

-Stroke is the fifth leading cause of death in the US, and ischemic strokes, caused by blocked blood flow to the brain, make up the vast majority of cases.
+Stroke is historically the fifth leading cause of death in the US, and ischemic strokes, caused by blocked blood flow to the brain, make up the vast majority of cases.
 Unlike ischemic heart disease, which has been trending downward, stroke has quietly inched upward.
 Between 2010 and 2021, the age-standardized YLL rate increased from 216 → 231 per 100k (+7%).

 So what’s behind the increase?
 GBD highlights a mix of metabolic and behavioral drivers: